ollama/ollama/docs/troubleshooting.md

 If manually running `ollama serve` in a terminal, the logs will be on that terminal.

-Sign in to the Discord at [discord.gg/ollama](https://discord.gg/ollama) for help interpreting the logs.
+Join the [Discord](https://discord.gg/ollama) for help interpreting the logs.

 ## Known issues